neevek/Paginize/README.md

 After developing & using **Paginize** for some time, I learned that there was an offical framework called Fragment from the Support Library(I didn't know much about offical support from Google at that time, including this Support Library, sorry for my being so naive...), I thought, damnit I must have reinvented a useless wheel.
 I spent some time learning Fragment, and trying to use it in a demo project, but at the end I just didn't buy the idea behind it:

  1. Fragments have to be explicitly saved to the backstack.
  2. Each Fragment supports creating its own option menus but no easy way to remove the menus.
  3. No intuitive way to handle BACK press on a per-Fragment basis.
  4. No global setting for Fragment transition animation
-5. Too many life cycle methods, do we really need them ALL?
+ 5. Too many life cycle methods, Yes, I counted, there are 29 `onXXX` methods.
+Do we really need ALL of them?
-6. ...
+ 6. Hard-to-understand APIs, the `FragmentTransaction` object has methods like `add`, `addToBackstack`, `replace`, `show`, `hide`, `attach` and `detach`, the methods alone are good and I can easily guess what they do, but why methods like `show` and `hide` exist in a `Transaction` object? it is weird, the feeling is that it gives me too many options, and I find it hard to make a choice.

-You may argue that it is not difficult to solve all these problems, but I hate it when I have to keep looking for all kinds of workaround, that's not neat and the code would be ugly.
+You may argue that it is not difficult to solve all these problems and learn how to use it, but I hate it when I have to keep looking for all kinds of workaround, that's not neat and the code would be ugly.

 Fragment is good and it is versatile, but for me it is too heavy, not flexible at all and there are quite a few restrictions. **Paginize** turned out to be a useful wheel for myself, and maybe hopefully for you.
 Since this is the README for **Paginize**, I will not talk much about inflexibilties & restrictions of Fragment, but if you have ever used Fragment, I believe you already have a collection of them.